 The simplicity continues with onboard software that provides operators with all the information needed to run the system, including diagnostics, operational and maintenance processes, and developer roll usage.

 But flexibility and simplicity were not enough for Flint Group engineers.
 The new thermal plates also raise the bar for plate and print quality.
 This begins with the pristine, solvent-wash quality of the print surface—something never before seen with thermal plates.
 Adding to this is the increased detail nyloflex XPH and XPM plates provide on film and on both smooth and rough paper surfaces while delivering greater solid ink density with fewer pinholes.

 According to Flint Group, this enables line screens of 200 to 400 lpi and up to 50% less dot gain in highlight areas.
 Coming next is the new nyloflex XHF plate with versatile flat-top dots for use with or without surface screening and minimal dot gain in highlight areas.

 Easy waste recovery

-In a compelling change for many converters, the new system also simplifies removal of used developer rolls, raw or finished plates, cover sheets, and separators.
+In a compelling change for many converters, the new system also simplifies the removal of used developer rolls, raw or finished plates, cover sheets, and separators.
 A call to an 800-number is all that’s needed to arrange pickup and disposal of used materials by Flint Group’s waste recovery program

 Not just another platemaker

 What sets the Xpress apart is the strategy of creating a complete system.
-Call your Anderson & Vreeland representative to learn how the Flint Xpress Thermal Plate Processing System can raise the bar on plate quality, predictability and consistent performance in your business.Learn More About the nyloflex® XPress Thermal Processor
+Call your Anderson & Vreeland representative to learn how the Flint Xpress Thermal Plate Processing System can raise the bar on plate quality, predictability, and consistent performance in your business.Learn More About the nyloflex® XPress Thermal Processor

 >> This post is the final part of our Digital Portfolio series.
 To learn more about the entire workflow, check out our spread in the November edition of Flexo Magazine.